Blue Square Mortgage LLC logo

 The company emphasizes direct, personal service — borrowers can reach a loan officer directly at (206) 889-5527 for immediate answers rather than navigating automated phone systems.
 This hands-on approach is designed to guide borrowers through the complexity of mortgage selection, from identifying the right loan program to closing.

-For home buyers in Washington and Colorado looking for a mortgage lender that combines competitive rates with personalized guidance and transparent fee structures, Blue Square Mortgage offers a straightforward alternative to larger institutional lenders.
+For home buyers in Washington and Colorado looking for a mortgage lender that combines rate claims to verify with personalized guidance and listed fee structures, Blue Square Mortgage offers a straightforward alternative to larger institutional lenders.

 Services & Features